dentonescu/cv-samples/docker/README.md

 # Docker Stack

-This directory contains helper scripts for the containerised demos.
-The entry point currently ships just one script:
+This directory contains helper scripts for the containerised demos:

 - [`wifiequ-entrypoint.sh`](wifiequ-entrypoint.sh) — performs last-minute config tweaks for the WiFiEqu daemon (injects an API token when needed, then execs the daemon).
+- [`nginx.conf`](../heapmonj/frontend/nginx.conf) — used by the heapmonj frontend image.

 ## One-command tour with Docker Compose